qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

    Projection Dialog |win|

-.. index:: Proj4, Proj4_text

 #. **Enable on the fly CRS transformation** -
    this checkbox is used to enable or disable OTF projection.
-When off, each layer is drawn using the coordinates as read from the data source and the components described below are inactive.
-When on, the coordinates in each layer are projected to the coordinate reference system defined for the map canvas.
+When off, each layer is drawn using the coordinates as read from the data source and the components described below are inactive.When on, the coordinates in each layer are projected to the coordinate reference system defined for the map canvas.
 #. **Coordinate Reference System** - this is a list of all CRS
    supported by QGIS, including Geographic, Projected and Custom coordinate